 The Script took 3 months to write, with an additional 2 months to finalise.
 Written purely by Senior, he had a goal: to demonstrate his ability as writer, as well as to transform a vision he had for a while into physical reality - whilst producing a feature film before the age of eighteen - which he achieved.

 We wanted a film made with passion - that both affected the audience, and provided a twist or two.
 We also wanted to shoot the film with a mixture of both handheld camcorder and DSLR quality footage to create a candid, documentary aesthetic, which also mirrored Senior's personal departure from SD recording methods.
 Moreover, we refused to be held back by conventional editing practices.
 Our aim was to gain a cast & crew compiling of the complete NEK team, as well as our new friend D.M.
 Larson, and locals whom were dedicated to the movie.
 This added a friendly atmosphere on set, and therefore enhanced the production process.
-Although many of the cast were untrained actors, we felt that each character was a reflection of teenage life, which is very important within the film.
+Although many of the cast members were untrained actors, we felt that each character was a reflection of teenage life, which is very important within the film.

 Senior, along with Kyle Staff, Dan Lyle and Jack Ide worked on the screenplay, choosing each shot with as much meaning as possible - we wanted each scene to reveal more and more each time you re-watch it.
 Soon after, Ide dropped out from the screenplay, with Dan Lyle contributing towards additional scenes.
 Next, Senior planned the lighting, locations, storyboards, costumes and began graphic design respectively.

 Following the planning process, Senior assembled a cast of over twenty people, most of whom provide cameo & extra roles.
 Next, we re-contacted D.M Larson, winner of two Emmy Awards and a Telly Award, who agreed to act as an associate producer.

 After that, we had to choose the soundtrack composers - In addition to Kyle Staff, Senior hand picked two people:

 ➤ Mattia Cupelli (Italian Video Game & Media Composer)